Skip to contents

 Tracking Inequality Over Time

 Our model includes an interaction between time and education, suggesting the inequality might be changing.
 We can examine the trend in inequality by contrasting the slopes of the time variable across the different education groups.
+The results below are essentially shown in the two plots above.

 # Estimate the slope of 'time' for each education level in the first group